Justyna-JustCode/Resto/README.md

 More information and prebuild packages available on a project webpage: http://just-code.org/applications/resto/

 ## Build information
-Built and tested with Qt 5.5 and 5.7.
+Built and tested with Qt 5.5.
+Currently not support Qt 5.7 because of some regressions.